Industrial Production and Capacity Utilization - G.17

 The Federal Reserve also publishes some industrial data that are not part of the G.17 release:

-- March 28, 2014: Seasonal factors for auto and truck production were revised from January 1996 through August 2013.
-The seasonal factors from September 2013 through June 2014 were revised on March 7, 2014.
-The seasonal factors will be revised again in March 2015.
+- April 1, 2016: Seasonal factors for auto and truck production have been revised from January 1996 through October 2017.
+The seasonal factors will be revised again in March 2017.
 A comma-delimited text file containing these seasonal factors is available for download.

 - June 26, 2013: Industrial Production Seasonal Adjustment Procedures.
 A file with detailed information on the procedures used to seasonally adjust the Industrial Production Indexes is now available for download.